fogfish/dynamo/example/relational/README.md

 * As a reader I want to list all articles written by the author ...
 * As a reader I want to look up all articles for a given category in chronological order ...

 The first access pattern is addressed by composite sort key `author ⟼ article`, the second one requires another `category ⟼ year` key.
 One approach is an explicit projection of data but secondary indexes are easy.
-DynamoDB implicitly copies data from the main table into the secondary index in a redesigned shape, therefore a new access dimension is unlocked.
-Eventual consistency is only the feature to consider.
+DynamoDB implicitly copies data from the main table into the secondary index using another pair of attributes to establish identity.
+Therefore a new access dimension is unlocked.
+Eventual consistency is only the aspect to consider while using indexes.
 The local secondary indexes provide strong consistency but general advice to favour global indexes.

 The `dynamo` library supports both global and local secondary indexes with particular behavior:
 * it creates a client instance per table, therefore each index requires own instance of the client;
-* it automatically projects `dynamo.ID` (`curie.IRI`) into partition (HASH) and sort (RANGE) keys attributes.
+* it automatically projects type attributes into partition (HASH) and sort (RANGE) keys attributes.
 The default values of attributes are `prefix` and `suffix`.
 If table design uses other attribute names, which is always a cases of secondary indexes, then connection URI shall give a hint about new name;
 * application shall instantiate read-only clients for secondary indexes.

 ```go